Superfiltered $A_\infty$-deformations of the exterior algebra, and local mirror symmetry: Introduction

+Before continuing, we record some easy properties of such an $\calA$ that we will use repeatedly.
+It has an underlying unital associative algebra, whose product is given by $\qprod$ from \eqref{eqdgAinfinity} and whose unit is the strict unit $1_\calA$.
+We'll sometimes denote this algebra by $\rH^*(\calA)$, to distinguish it from the full $A_\infty$-algebra $\calA$, even though the differential on $\calA$ is assumed to vanish.
+The map $\Phi^1$ from \cref{defAinftyDeformation} is then, by the $k=2$ version of \eqref{eqAinfinityHom}, an algebra homomorphism $\gr \rH^*(\calA) \to E$.
+A priori this homomorphism need not be unital, but unitality is forced by the fact that it's an isomorphism.
+Consequently, the $A_\infty$-isomorphism $\Phi : \gr \calA \to E$ is automatically strictly unital, meaning that $\Phi^1(1_\calA) = 1_E$ and $\Phi^k(a_k, \dots, a_1) = 0$ when $k \geq 2$ and some $a_i$ is $1_\calA$.

-\begin{rmk} We do not consider deformations $\mu^1$ or $\mu^0$ of the differential or curvature.
-We shall also always assume that our $A_\infty$-structures are stictly unital, but this is no real restriction---it merely simplifies the exposition---since any cohomologically unital $A_\infty$-algebra can be made strictly unital by a formal diffeomorphism given by explicit formulae (which respect the grading and filtration), and so can any cohomologically unital $A_\infty$-map between strictly unital algebras.
-See the discussion in Seidel's book \cite[Section (2a)]{SeidelBook} or Lef\`evre-Hasegawa's thesis \cite[Sections 3.2.1--3.2.2]{LefevreThesis}. \end{rmk}
+\begin{rmk} Recall that a dg- or $A_\infty$-algebra is cohomologically unital if its cohomology algebra is unital in the ordinary sense, and a dg- or $A_\infty$-homomorphism is cohomologically unital if the induced map on cohomology is unital.
+It is a fact that any cohomologically unital $A_\infty$-algebra can be made strictly unital by a formal diffeomorphism given by explicit formulae which respect the grading and filtration, and so can any cohomologically unital $A_\infty$-map between strictly unital algebras; see the discussion in Seidel's book \cite[Section (2a)]{SeidelBook} or Lef\`evre-Hasegawa's thesis \cite[Sections 3.2.1--3.2.2]{LefevreThesis}.
+This means that the distinction between cohomological and strict unitality is not fundamentally important.
+Our restriction to the strictly unital case merely simplifies the exposition. \end{rmk}